WhitLib/election-analysis/README.md

 county_dict = {}
 ````

-2. Extract the county name from each row
+2. In a `for` loop, extract the county name from each row
 ````
     county_name = row[1]
 ````

-3. Write an if statement that checks that the county does not match any existing county in the county list
+3. Write an `if` statement that checks that the county does not match any existing county in the county list

 ````
 if county_name not in county_list: